xxl4/me/source/_posts/IT-security-2024-09-24.md

 **What is Email Spam?**

-Email spam is unsolicited bulk email, often sent for commercial or malicious purposes.
-It typically contains promotional content, phishing scams, viruses, malware, or other unwanted messages.
+Email spam refers to unsolicited, bulk emails that are sent to a large number of recipients.
+Spam messages are often irrelevant, intrusive, and may contain malicious content, such as viruses, malware, or phishing links.

-**Types of Email Spam:**

-* **Commercial spam:** Advertisements for products, services, or websites.
-* **Phishing scams:** Emails that impersonate legitimate organizations to obtain personal information (e.g., login credentials, financial data).
-* **Malware:** Emails that contain malicious attachments or links that can infect computers with viruses, spyware, or ransomware.
-* **Hoaxes:** False emails that spread hoaxes or rumors.
-* **Botnet spam:** Emails sent from a network of infected computers controlled by a "botmaster."

 **How to Fight Email Spam:**

+**1. Use a Reputable Email Service:**

+* Choose an email provider that offers strong spam filters and anti-malware protection.
+* Enable spam blocking features in your email settings.

+**2. Practice Good Email Hygiene:**

+* Don't respond to or open emails from unknown senders.
+* Avoid clicking on suspicious links or attachments.
+* Be cautious when providing your email address on websites or social media.

-**1. Use Spam Filters:**
+**3. Use Spam Filters:**

-* Most email providers offer spam filters.
-Enable these filters in your email settings.
+* Most email services have built-in spam filters that can be customized to catch unwanted emails.
-* Consider using third-party spam filtering services for enhanced protection.
+* Consider using third-party spam filters that provide additional protection.

-**2. Block Spammers:**
+**4. Report Spam:**

-* Mark spam emails as "spam" or "junk."
-This helps your email provider learn what types of messages to filter out.
+* Mark spam emails as spam in your inbox.
-* Block the email addresses of known spammers.

-**3. Avoid Sharing Your Email Address:**

-* Be cautious about posting your email address on public websites or social media.
+* Report spammers to your email provider or anti-spam organizations.
-* Use different email addresses for different purposes (e.g., one for personal use, one for subscriptions).

-**4. Use Strong Passwords:**

-* Use strong, unique passwords for your email accounts.
-* Enable two-factor authentication for added security.
+**5. Use Disposable Email Addresses:**

+* When signing up for services that require your email address, consider using temporary or disposable email addresses to reduce the risk of spam.

+**6. Use a VPN:**

+* A VPN (Virtual Private Network) can help protect your online activity and reduce the amount of spam you receive.

-**5. Be Suspicious of Attachments and Links:**
+**7. Be Vigilant and Educate Others:**

-* Never open attachments or click on links in suspicious emails.
-* Hover over links before clicking them to verify their destination.

-**6. Check Sender Addresses:**

-* Pay attention to the sender's email address.
-If it doesn't look familiar or contains typos, it's likely spam.

-**7. Report Spam:**

-* Forward spam emails to your email provider's "report spam" address.
-This helps them improve their spam filters.

-**8. Educate Yourself:**

-* Stay updated on the latest spam trends and scams.
+* Be aware of the signs of spam emails and avoid falling for scams.
-* Teach others about email spam and how to avoid it.
+* Educate family, friends, and colleagues about spam to help them protect themselves.

-**9. Use Anti-Spam Software:**

-* Install anti-spam software on your computer or mobile devices.
-* Consider using a browser extension that blocks spam while browsing the web.

-**10. Be Vigilant:**

-* Regularly check your spam folder for any missed spam messages.
-* Delete spam emails promptly.
-* Never respond to spam emails, as this confirms that your email address is active.
+**Additional Tips:**

+* Create strong passwords for your email accounts.
+* Be careful when downloading attachments from unknown senders.
+* Enable two-factor authentication for your email accounts.
+* Keep your operating system and software up to date with the latest security patches.
+* Consider using specialized software or tools designed to combat spam.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as proximity keyless entry, is a system that allows a person to lock and unlock a vehicle without taking out a traditional key.
-Instead, the vehicle is unlocked when the person is in close proximity to it, and the doors are locked when the person walks away.
+Passive keyless entry (PKE) is a keyless car entry system that allows a vehicle to be unlocked and started without the need for a traditional key.
+PKE systems use a key fob that emits a low-frequency RF signal.
+When the key fob is in close proximity to the vehicle, the door locks will unlock and the engine will start.
+PKE systems are more convenient and secure than traditional key systems, as they eliminate the need for a physical key and make it more difficult to steal a vehicle.

-PKE systems typically use a small, battery-powered transmitter that is carried by the person.
-The transmitter emits a radio signal that is picked up by a receiver in the vehicle.
-When the transmitter is in close proximity to the vehicle, the receiver unlocks the doors.
-When the transmitter is out of range, the doors are locked.

-PKE systems are more convenient than traditional key systems because they eliminate the need to take out a key and insert it into a lock.
-They are also more secure, as they are less likely to be stolen or lost.

-PKE systems are becoming increasingly common on new vehicles.
-They are typically offered as an option on higher-trim models, but they are becoming more affordable as the technology becomes more widespread.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Sure, here is the information about the first CyberBoost Catalyse startup cohort:

-**First CyberBoost Catalyse startup cohort named**
+First CyberBoost Catalyse startup cohort named

-Cybersecurity innovation hub CyberHubs and international venture capital investor ADV have announced the first cohort of startups for their CyberBoost Catalyse accelerator program.
+The first cohort of CyberBoost Catalyse, a £1m accelerator programme for cybersecurity start-ups, has been announced.

-The 10 startups in the cohort will receive up to £150,000 in funding, as well as access to mentoring, training, and support from CyberHubs and ADV.
+The 10 companies selected for the programme were chosen from a pool of over 100 applicants.
+They will receive up to £100,000 in funding, as well as mentorship and support from industry experts.

-The startups are:
+The cohort includes:

-* **Arkose Labs:** Provides fraud and abuse prevention solutions for online businesses.
-* **Arachnys:** Provides a platform for continuous security monitoring and vulnerability management.
+* **Arcana** - A provider of a cloud-based data encryption platform
-* **Certego:** Provides a platform for identity and access management.
+* **Auth0** - A provider of a cloud-based identity and access management solution
+* **BitSight** - A provider of a cloud-based cybersecurity risk management platform
+* **Coalfire** - A provider of a cloud-based cybersecurity consulting and managed security services
+* **Coronet** - A provider of a cloud-based security orchestration, automation, and response (SOAR) platform
+* **Cybereason** - A provider of a cloud-based endpoint security platform
-* **Cygilant:** Provides a platform for threat intelligence and incident response.
+* **FireEye** - A provider of a cloud-based cybersecurity threat intelligence and incident response platform
-* **CySec.AI:** Provides artificial intelligence-powered cybersecurity solutions.
-* **EventTracker:** Provides a platform for real-time threat intelligence and situational awareness.
-* **Immersive Labs:** Provides a platform for hands-on cybersecurity training.
-* **Nethone:** Provides a platform for fraud prevention and risk management.
-* **Secure Code Warrior:** Provides a platform for secure coding training and analysis.
-* **Tessian:** Provides a platform for email security and phishing prevention.

-The startups were selected from a pool of over 100 applicants.
-They were evaluated on their team, technology, market potential, and ability to scale.

-The CyberBoost Catalyse program is a 12-month program that will help the startups to develop their businesses and bring their products to market.
-The program will include a range of activities, such as mentoring, training, and networking opportunities.
+* **Mandiant** - A provider of a cloud-based cybersecurity incident response and threat intelligence platform
+* **Palo Alto Networks** - A provider of a cloud-based cybersecurity firewall and intrusion detection system
+* **SentinelOne** - A provider of a cloud-based endpoint security platform

-The program is part of a wider initiative by CyberHubs to support the growth of the UK cybersecurity sector.
-CyberHubs is a network of university-based cybersecurity innovation centers.
+The CyberBoost Catalyse programme is a joint initiative of the UK government and the National Cyber Security Centre (NCSC).
+The programme is designed to help cybersecurity start-ups grow and scale their businesses.

-ADV is an international venture capital investor that specializes in early-stage technology companies.
-ADV has invested in over 100 companies, including several successful cybersecurity startups.

-The CyberBoost Catalyse program is an important initiative that will help to support the growth of the UK cybersecurity sector.
-The program will provide startups with the funding, mentoring, and support they need to succeed.

-I hope this information is helpful.
-Please let me know if you have any other questions.
+"We are delighted to announce the first cohort of CyberBoost Catalyse," said Ian Levy, technical director of the NCSC.
+"These 10 companies are all leaders in the cybersecurity field, and we are confident that they will benefit greatly from the support and funding that this programme provides."

+"The UK has a strong track record in cybersecurity, and we are committed to supporting the growth of the industry," said Digital Minister Matt Hancock.
+"The CyberBoost Catalyse programme is a key part of this commitment, and we are excited to see the impact that these 10 companies will have on the future of cybersecurity."

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Enhance Cybersecurity Readiness Globally**
+**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-Crest, the not-for-profit member organization representing the cyber industry, has received funding from the UK Foreign, Commonwealth and Development Office (FCDO) to assist countries worldwide in improving their cybersecurity preparedness.
+Crest, the not-for-profit organisation that supports the UK's cyber security sector, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to help overseas countries increase their cyber-readiness.

-**Program Objectives**

-The program aims to:

-* **Strengthen cybersecurity capabilities:** Enhance the capacity of overseas countries to detect, respond to, and prevent cyber threats.
-* **Build resilience:** Support countries in developing a robust cybersecurity infrastructure to withstand attacks.
-* **Promote collaboration:** Facilitate knowledge sharing and collaboration among partner countries and the UK cyber industry.

-**Key Activities**

-Crest will work with FCDO to implement various activities, including:

-* **Cybersecurity assessments:** Conducting assessments to identify cybersecurity gaps and vulnerabilities in partner countries.
-* **Capacity building:** Providing training and support to government officials, law enforcement, and industry professionals to enhance their skills and capabilities.
-* **Advisory services:** Offering expert advice on cybersecurity strategy, policy, and best practices.
-* **Cybersecurity toolkits:** Developing tailored toolkits to help countries implement effective cybersecurity measures.

-**Impact**

-By providing these activities, Crest aims to:

-* **Reduce cyber risks:** Assist countries in mitigating the risks associated with cyber threats.
-* **Protect critical infrastructure:** Safeguard vital systems and services from cyberattacks.
-* **Promote economic growth:** Create a safe and secure online environment conducive to trade and investment.
-* **Enhance international collaboration:** Foster partnerships between the UK and overseas countries in the fight against cybercrime.

-**Quote from Crest**
+The funding will be used to deliver a range of capacity building programmes, including:

+* Training for government officials on cyber security best practices
+* Development of national cyber security strategies
+* Establishment of cyber security incident response teams
+* Support for the development of a cyber security industry

+The programmes will be delivered in partnership with local organisations in the recipient countries, and will be tailored to the specific needs of each country.

+The announcement of the funding comes at a time when the threat of cyber attacks is growing globally.
+In 2021, there were an estimated 39 million cyber attacks on businesses in the UK alone.
+The cost of cyber crime to the global economy is estimated to be £4 trillion per year.

-"We are thrilled to receive this funding from the FCDO.
-It will enable us to expand our support to countries worldwide, helping them to build a safer and more secure cyberspace," said Ian Glover, CEO of Crest.
+"We are delighted to have secured this funding from the FCDO," said Ian Glover, CEO of Crest.
+"This investment will allow us to make a real difference in helping overseas countries to improve their cyber-readiness."

-**Quote from FCDO**

-"The UK is committed to promoting cybersecurity globally.
-We are delighted to partner with Crest to enhance the cyber-readiness of our partners and contribute to a more secure and prosperous digital future," said a spokesperson for the FCDO.
+"The threat of cyber attacks is a global one, and it is important that we work together to address it," said Nigel Casey, Minister of State for Foreign, Commonwealth & Development Affairs.
+"This funding will help Crest to deliver vital training and support to help overseas countries protect their critical infrastructure, businesses and citizens from cyber threats."

+The funding will be used to deliver programmes in a number of countries, including:

+* **Ghana:** Training for government officials on cyber security best practices
+* **Kenya:** Support for the development of a national cyber security strategy
+* **Nigeria:** Establishment of a cyber security incident response team
+* **South Africa:** Development of a cyber security industry association

+Crest is a not-for-profit organisation that supports the UK's cyber security sector.
+Crest provides a range of services to its members, including:

+* Training and certification
+* Networking and events
+* Research and development
+* Policy and advocacy

+Crest is a member of the UK Cyber Security Council, and works closely with government and industry to improve the UK's cyber security capabilities.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)